1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Tulumello also previously served as a law clerk to the Honorable Pamela Ann Rymer of the U.S. Court of Appeals for the Ninth Circuit.
 After that, he served in the Office of the Prosecutor at the International Criminal Tribunal for the former Yugoslavia, where he assisted in the investigation and indictment of a Bosnian Serb General for the mass execution of more than 6,000 unarmed prisoners in Srebrenica, Bosnia and Herzegovina, in July 1995.

 Mr. Tulumello has spoken on class action practice, civil procedure, alternative dispute resolution, and civil justice reform, and has written articles on these and other subjects for The National Law Journal, Legal Times, The New York Law Journal, The Government Contractor, Wall Street Lawyer, and The American Journal of International Law.
-He has previously served as a Member of the Firm’s Management Committee (2020), and Executive Committee (2018-2020), and was Co-Partner-in-Charge of the Washington D.C. office (2011-2018) and is the former Co-Chair of the firm’s Crisis Management Practice Group and former Co-Chair of the Class Actions Practice Group.
-He is currently a member of the Board of Trustees at Levine Music and the Council for Court Excellence.
+He has previously served as a Member of the Firm’s Management Committee (2020), and Executive Committee (2018-2020), and was Co-Partner-in-Charge of the Washington D.C. office (2011-2018).
+He is also a former Co-Chair of the firm’s Crisis Management, Class Actions, and Sports Law Practice Groups.

 Mr. Tulumello received his Juris Doctorate degree magna cum laude from Harvard Law School and graduated cum laude from Harvard College.